ucfopen/Obojobo-Docs/README.md

 		latest/
 ```

-`./docs/` contain the output files. `./releases/` contain the versioned source files.
+`./docs/` contains the output files. `./releases/` contains the versioned source files.

-`./releases/latest/` is a copy of the files inside the most recent version (in this example, 3.3.3) except each file contains a redirect to the file in the most recent version.
+`./releases/latest/` is a copy of the files inside the most recent version (in this example, 3.3.3), except each file contains a redirect to the file in the most recent version.
 This creates a URL to the latest version of a file.
-In the example above, if a file `./releases/v3.3.3/some-page.md` exists then a redirect-only version of that file will be placed in `./releases/latest/some-page.md`.
-The result of this is that when the docs are built the URL `http://.../releases/latest/some-page` will redirect to `http://.../releases/v3.3.3/some-page`.
+In the example above, if a file `./releases/v3.3.3/some-page.md` exists, a redirect-only version of that file will be placed in `./releases/latest/some-page.md`.
+When the docs are built the URL `http://.../releases/latest/some-page` will redirect to `http://.../releases/v3.3.3/some-page`.

 > Note: `./releases/latest` only creates redirects for files in the newest version - it will not create a redirect for any files that only exist in an older version.
 For example, if `./releases/v3.3.2/example.md` exists but `./releases/v3.3.3/example.md` does not then no redirect will exist in `./releases/latest`.